Sinclair ZX Spectrum (Timex Sinclair 2068)

 Now Speccy fanatics could finally use a proper 'typewriter' keyboard complete with a spacebar and cursor keys! :-)

 Not only that, the machine now also had a soft reset button positioned on the side of the machine (which was very handy for any system crashes), and little pop-out 'legs' so it was possible to angle the keyboard if you desired.

-These little features were the natural progression for the ZX Spectrum, and took an already popular machine which was full of character and improved it very nicely.
+These little features were the natural progression for the machine, and took an already popular computer which was full of character and improved it very nicely.